15 cl of Prosecco wine

 The Hugo cocktail is a concentrate of freshness, an irresistible aperitif, but very easy to prepare: fill a glass with Prosecco, add two mint leaves, a drizzle of lemon, some lemon balm syrup and a dash of soda.

-It is one of the many variations of the old Spritz, but we don’t want to trivialize this awesome cocktail by calling it only White Spritz!
+It is one of the many variations of the old Spritz, but we don’t want to trivialize this fabulous cocktail by calling it only White Spritz!

-The wine has always been flavored (Prosecco, Malvasia, Moscato) with fruit, with strawberries, with peaches, with berries, but this does not mean that our grandparents said now I mixing a Spritz, bro…
+The wine has always been flavored (Prosecco, Malvasia, Moscato) with fruit, strawberries, peaches, and berries, but this does not mean that our grandparents said, now I’m mixing a Spritz, bro.

 Who invented the Hugo cocktail?

-Unfortunately, lemon balm melissa syrup is a very rare elixir that is now produced only in very small quantities, so it has been replaced by elderflower syrup, always good and very fragrant, but very different as aromaticity.
-Remember that if you want to make a real Hugo cocktail you have to use lemon balm syrup, not elderflower.
+Unfortunately, lemon balm melissa syrup is a rare elixir produced only in minimal quantities, so it has been replaced by elderflower syrup.
+It is always good and very fragrant, but very different aromaticity.
+Remember that if you want to make a real Hugo cocktail, you have to use lemon balm syrup, not elderflower.

 Hugo cocktail ingredients and doses

 - 15 cl of Prosecco

 - 2 cl of lemon balm syrup

 Cool a goblet/glass, then put the lemon balm syrup and some ice cubes in it.